DuyguA/DuyguA.github.io/ChatbotIntro.md

 think sentence/time goes from left to right and builds a lattice.
 We'll come to this issue later on.)
 Especially in language modelling, DAGs provide uber-efficient solutions and used extensively in MT and ASR platforms.

-Series will provide examples on German(morphologically complex), Turkish(morphologically rich, agglunative) and English (morphologically not very interesting) languages.
+Series will provide examples on German(morphologically complex), Turkish(morphologically rich, agglutinative) and English (morphologically not very interesting) languages.
 We'll discover banking/financial, sales and general customer care domains.
 I should warn readers beforehand that series contain a big amount worshipping to father Turing.
 At the very end, he's